wodby/docs/docs/stacks/solr-drupal/index.md

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.3.0

+- Solr updated to 7.7.2
+- Added new Solr 8.1 variant with search_api_solr 8.x-3.x configset https://github.com/wodby/solr/issues/8
+- Bugfix: `$SOLR_HEAP` did not have any effect
+- Images rebased to wodby/base-solr (see README at https://github.com/wodby/base-solr)

 ### 2.2.2

 - Solr updated to 6.6.6